MolSSI-MDI/MDI_Mechanic/mdimechanic/report/base_report/markdown/minimalistic.md

 ### Step 6: Add Support for Additional Commands

-It may not look like much yet, but you have now established an basic MDI interface!
+It may not look like much yet, but you have now established a basic MDI interface!
 If you generate a new report by typing `mdimechanic report` at the command line, MDI Mechanic should confirm that your engine passes all of the "Basic Functionality Tests".
 If your engine is still failing that test, you should return to the previous steps of this tutorial to determine what went wrong.